sampreeth-r/slot/README.md

-slot booking system using mern stack
+slot booking system using mern stack and mongodb